QuinnMcHugh/tastigo/README.md

   -just make it a .ts file
 -DONE - fill out more known deals (if any)

--polish functionality of the two pages
+-NEXT - polish functionality of the two pages
+  -weekly
+    -deal images
+    -can deal cards be condensed on mobile?
+Just necessary text -some site logo
+  -daily
     -for long occurrence texts, the icon is shrinking.
-Maybe also align it with the first line of text in this case -update readme, instructions on how to run, what app is
+Maybe also align it with the first line of text in this case -add correct body text below image
+    -add images to the deals.ts for known deals
+  -edit deals.ts to have titles "Lead With the Deal".
+That'll be reflected in the weekly and daily pages -bug where daily deal is receiving click for day's accordion - need repro

--publish static web app on GH pages - with v0 of Seattle knowledge -update readme - how to publish to GH pages
+-update readme, instructions on how to run, what app is -publish static web app on GH pages - with v0 of Seattle knowledge -update readme - how to publish to GH pages

 -figure out how to get on-save formatting working with eslint / prettier (read about these tools - do they have to integrate with vite?
 Try not for simplicity)
 -read some about Vite (read guide/docs/philosophy) -does hoodmaps make money?
 Could learn from that crowdsourced model of success